MichaelCurrin/boris-the-babybot/README.md

 This project was developed to tweet random messages daily for the [Boris The BabyBot](https://twitter.com/boristhebabybot) account.

-Though, this project could be configured easily to tweet for any Twitter account that you have access to, whether your personal accoun or a decidated bot account.
+Though, this project could be configured easily to tweet for any Twitter account that you have access to, whether your personal account or a dedicated bot account.

 ## Authorization

 To access the Twitter API, you must apply for a **Twitter developer account** - that takes time and effort.

 You can copy the API credentials from your dev account to this project's local config on machine.
 See setup instructions in [Documentation](#documentation) for more details.